|

 I am sorry.
 But I think, my lady, that when you hear what

-I am about to say, you will understand why it is not Legolasand
+I have to say, you will understand why it is not Lord Legolasand

-you may be relieved.
+you will be relieved.
 Might I come in?

 Relieved?
 I do not underahyes, of course,